rmark-0201A07CD/DocumentKit/README.md

 - "Help File": The name of the HTML file in your app bundle that displays help information
 - "Document Browser Title": The title to be displayed by the Document browser.
 The back button will display "Documents"
 - "Document Storyboard": The storyboard containing your document editor.
 The Root View Controller must implement the DocumentEditor protocol.
-- "Quick Action Recents": True if recent documents should be available as quick actions on devices that support 3D touch.
-False if your app sets its own quick actions
+- "Quick Action Recents": YES if recent documents should be available as quick actions on devices that support 3D touch.
+NO if your app sets its own quick actions

 #Subclassing DocumentAppDelegate